awesomemotive/easy-digital-downloads/readme.txt

 * New: Allow exporting the file download history of a specific product.
 * New: Add action after discount is added to the cart.
 * New: Add action hook called "edd_payment_saved" for when EDD_Payment::save() is run.
-* New: Add "author" paramater support to [downloads] shortcode with support for username or ID.
+* New: Add "author" parameter support to [downloads] shortcode with support for username or ID.
 * Tweak: Correct branding of necessary assets.
 * Tweak: Block self-pings in tracking check-ins.
 * Tweak: Update author and author URI to Easy Digital Downloads.